RahulRR99/Assignment/README.md

 # Assignment
-Its a python 1 assignment
+python 2 assignment is uploded